 As Baltimore’s Arts Council, BOPA is committed to focusing on the importance of Census completion within the creative community.
 The promotional campaign “I’m Creative & I Count” was implemented into BOPA’s programming and events in early 2020 with the goal of engaging Baltimore’s thriving community of creatives.
 The campaign has since been adapted to engage through social media, featuring videos and live online performances from Baltimore based artists.

 By participating in the Census, you give proper representation to Baltimore’s community of artists, musicians, educators and other creatives.

 Invitations for the 2020 U.S. Census were mailed to residences earlier this year.
 Due to the Coronavirus Disease (COVID-19) pandemic, the Census self-response deadline has been extended to Saturday, October 31, 2020.

-Look for the 2020 U.S. Census invitations in the mail at home and submit your responses this Census Day on Wednesday, April 1, 2020.
+Look for the 2020 U.S. Census invitations in the mail at home.
 Participation is easy and responses can be submitted online, by mailed paper form, or by calling the Census Bureau.

 The 2020 Census count determines how more than $675 billion Federal dollars supporting State and Local community programs will be allocated across the country.
 Baltimore is slated for approximately $900 million annually.
 Accurate reporting is crucial, as Baltimore loses more than $18,000 in federal funding for every person not counted.